 Choosing the Right Place

 Be sure to do your research when considering golf retirement communities in Arizona, or anywhere in the warmer states.
 Know your budget and don't be afraid to ask questions about hidden costs.
-In the best-case scenario you will be able to find a place that meets all your needs at a price you can afford where you can work on improving your golf game every day of the year.
+In the best-case scenario, you will be able to find a place that meets all your needs at a price you can afford.